rbroggi/softhsm-daemon/README.md

-## Software HSM in Daemon (segregated hardware and possibly network)
+## Software HSM in segregated hardware (and possibly network) exposing PKCS#11 interface

 In this small repo the idea is to have two different containers: